ArthurClemens/jquery-fetch-responsive-plugin/README.md

     <img data-high-resolution="auto" />

-#### highResolution as function
+### disableHighResolution

-*function* - params *data, $el*
+*function* - params *data, $el* - return *boolean*

 In options object only.
-Use a function to conditionally request a high resolution image.
-For instance for large screen sizes high res can be disabled to prevent large downloads.
+Use this function to conditionally request a high resolution image, and to disable it for large screens (to prevent too large downloads).

+Use together with `highResolution`; the return value is AND-ed with  `highResolution`.

 Example:

     $.responsive({
+        highResolution: "auto",
-        highResolution: function(data, $el) {
+        disableHighResolution: function(data, $el) {
-            return data.width < 800;
+            return data.width >= 800;
         }
     }

 ## Passing data to the server